 If you are convicted of violating a domestic abuse injunction you face a fine up to $1,000 and up to 9 months in jail.
 Having an attorney represent you to present evidence and witnesses to dispute claims can help to prevent an injunction from being issued against you.

-Can a restraining order be dropped?
+Can a restraining order be dropped in Wisconsin?

 If the court grants a restraining order and the petitioner later decides that they do not want the order in place anymore, the petitioner can request to have it removed.
 The restraining order will remain in effect and any violations of the order could lead to additional criminal charges unless the petitioner goes through the formal process to remove it—even if both parties privately agree the order should be dropped.Back To Top